shibut12/diary-of-a-polyglot-programmer/Unit testing/JavaScript-TypeScript/readme.md

 ### Spies

-`Spy` allows to create spy on the implementation of a dependency. `Spy` is really useful in the use cases like verifying a specific function is called.
+`Spys` are a way to watch singly function. `Spy` allows to create spy on the implementation of a dependency. `Spy` is really useful in the use cases like verifying a specific function is called.
 The disadvantage of spy is that it will call the real underlying implementation. __SPY__ are not true mocks.

 #### Creating a simple SPY